 The emotion associated with the Lung is sadness and grief.
 Letting go is not easy, and certain things we will carry with us always in one way or another, but make room for what is meant for you.
 Welcome Autumn!

-Do You Have Blood Stagnation?
-What to look for., Amber Hincks Acupuncture in Beaverton, ORAccording to Chinese Medicine, many chronic conditions have stagnant circulation of blood as part of their root cause.
+by Dr. Amber Hincks LAcAccording to Chinese Medicine, many chronic conditions have stagnant circulation of blood as part of their root cause.
 This certainly goes for pain, but also in many cases of auto-immune conditions, digestive disorders, gynecological issues, and even mental health concerns.

 Circulation of blood is what nourishes and hydrates all of our tissues, helping them heal and removing wastes and the remnants of injury.
 Fresh blood flow keeps the skin supple and elastic, muscles relaxed and bones strong.
 It is what keeps us healthy and beautiful and can heal us when we are ill.
 There are other factors, but without good blood circulation, we cannot reap the full benefits of other interventions.
 Improving blood circulation is a big part of acupuncture treatment, and often an important part of herbal therapy.
 As practitioners, we are trained to recognize the signs of significant blood stagnation.
 I was listening to a podcast by one of my teachers recently that elucidates many of these signs and reminded me of how important it is to recognize this pathology.
 Do you recognize some or many of these signs in yourself?